Six Key Responsibilities of the Non-Profit Finance Committee

 It’s also important that the individuals overseeing your nonprofit’s finances aren’t staff members or tied to your organization in any other way.

-Here are the key responsibilities your finance committee should be prepared to carry out while providing financial oversight to your organization.
+Here are the key responsibilities an NPO finance committee should be prepared to carry out while providing financial oversight to its organization.

-One of the committee’s most important duties includes ensuring your nonprofit’s financial records are accurate and complete.
+One of the committee’s most important duties includes ensuring the non-profit’s financial records are accurate and complete.
+The importance of financial oversight and reporting can't be overstated.
+They involve:

 • Revenue and expenses